Artifical Intelligence Solutions

 Stefan Marquart (Senior Business Consultant)

-Since 2014 Mr. Marquart is working as a Business Consultant for INVENSITY, where he combines his technical experience and economical knowledge.
+Since 2014 Stefan J. Marquart is working as a Business Consultant for INVENSITY, where he combines his technical experience and economical knowledge.

 Steffen Hofferbert (Business Consultant)

-Born in Seeheim-Jugenheim (Hessen), Steffen Hofferbert graduated in business informatics with a focus on operational and strategic project management at the Technical University of Darmstadt as Master of Science.
+Born in Seeheim-Jugenheim (Hesse), Steffen Hofferbert graduated in business informatics with a focus on operational and strategic project management at the Technical University of Darmstadt as Master of Science.

 At INVENSITY, he was involved in several R&D projects in the fields of test management, project management and process consulting.
 Internally, Steffen Hofferbert worked in the Center of Project Management in the areas of PMO, project ramp-up as well as operational method and process development.